Skip to main content

 Strategic exercise improves your body’s hormonal environment by enhancing insulin sensitivity and managing stress hormones.

-Resistance training is the most effective stimulus for building and preserving metabolically active muscle tissue.
-The mechanical stress of lifting weights triggers the release of testosterone and growth hormone, both of which are anabolic, meaning they promote tissue growth.
 A session of resistance training also increases the number of glucose transporters (GLUT4) in muscle cells and enhances their sensitivity to insulin.
 This means your muscles become much more efficient at taking up glucose from the blood, reducing the need for high levels of circulating insulin.

 Aerobic exercise, such as brisk walking, running, or cycling, is exceptionally effective at improving cardiovascular health and further enhancing insulin sensitivity.
 Regular moderate-intensity aerobic activity can also help regulate cortisol levels.
-While intense exercise temporarily spikes cortisol, consistent training improves the body’s stress response system, leading to lower baseline and a more resilient hypothalamic-pituitary-adrenal (HPA) axis.
+While intense exercise temporarily spikes cortisol, consistent training improves the body’s stress response system, leading to lower baseline cortisol levels and a more resilient hypothalamic-pituitary-adrenal (HPA) axis.

 Hormonal Response to Different Exercise Modalities